RobusGauli/cvector.h/README.md

   Generic vector implementation with iterator helper in C. Also included <b>copy free</b> implemenation of vector.

-***
-`zero.h` is copy free vector implementation i.e there is no copy when size exceeds capacity.
+`zero.h` uses copy free allocator i.e there is no copy when size exceeds capacity.

 ## Copy Free Vector Representation (zero.h)